zabroseric/sfdc-xml-parser/README.md

 </element>
 ```

-### setRootTag
+### setRootNodeName

-Tag names are automatically detected for SObjects so that its name is reflected in the tag.
+Node names are automatically detected for SObjects.
 For all other situations of serialization, the default for this is **element**.

-To override this functionality, a root tag can be specified.
+To override this functionality, a root node name can be specified.

 ```java
 Contact contact = new Contact(